TueHellsternKea/study/5sem/etl/automate-excel.md

     ws.append(row)
 ```

-**Thirdly**, we instantiate the LineChart object, then setup up some properties like the title, the style, and the axis titles of the Chart.
+**Thirdly**, we instantiate the **LineChart object**, then setup up some properties like the title, the style, and the axis titles of the Chart.

 ```python
 # Setup the Chart